rahulrio1619/Dribble/README.md

     <section id="about" class="py-5 bg-light">
         <div class="container">
             <h2 class="text-center mb-4">About Us</h2>
-            <p class="text-center">At Delicious Eats, we believe in serving fresh, high-quality food made with love.
+            <p class="text-center">At Desert Hunters, we believe in serving fresh, high-quality food made with love.
 Established in 2020, we have been a favorite spot for locals and tourists alike.
 Come and enjoy our cozy atmosphere, exceptional service, and a menu crafted with passion.</p>
         </div>
     </section>